kwaldenphd/how-computers-work/README.md

 # Lab Notebook Questions

 Q1: Describe your experience attempting each of tasks, relying on the documentation provided in the user manual.
 What went well?
 What was challenging?
 What lingering questions do you have about how circuits work?
+Include an image of your circuit.

 Q2: Based on the settings of the bus addresses, what values do you expect to show along the A and B bus?